jcarnegie/bg-client/README.md

 - Style updates, component rewrites.

 Marketplace
-- Display for game with no items for sale (ux guidance needed)
-- Modals for anonymous user interactions
-- Search feature
-- Sort feature
-- Reduce flashy loading on game filter click
-- Remove text select from filters and cards
-- Hook up buy workflows
-- Polish Sell modal
-- Polish filter collapse experience
+  x - Search feature - not doing x - Sort feature yong - Display for game with no items for sale yong - Modals for anonymous user interactions yong - Polish Sell modal yong - Hook up buy workflows shain - Reduce flashy loading on game filter click shain - Remove text select from filters and cards shain - Polish filter collapse experience

 Inventory
-- Apollo user change - switch inventory to new user
-- On Sale still renders game titles when when no onsale items exist
+  shain - Apollo user change - switch inventory to new user shain - On Sale still renders game titles when when no onsale items exist yong - item height is the same with or without expired banner

 ## Dependencies